Last updated on July 4, 2023 by Wandering our World

 Address: Popcorn Camping Betws-y-Coed, Craiglan Road, Betws-Y-Coed, Conwy, LL24 0SH

-The bad news is that in general wild camping in Betws-y-Coed and Wales is illegal.
-However it is sometimes tolerated by locals if you are not camping in a group.
+Like most parts of Wales, wild camping in Betws-y-Coed is illegal.
+However it is sometimes tolerated by locals if you are not camping in a group and you respect the land.

-Furthermore, sometimes people will wild camp when walking long-distance routes like the Wales Coast Path or hikes in Snowdonia.
-In general wild camping while hiking is often tolerated if done in a considerate manner.
+The reality is that people will often wild camp when walking long-distance routes like the Wales Coast Path or hiking in Snowdonia.
+In general wild camping while hiking tends to be tolerated throughout the UK if done in a considerate manner.
 (Recommended: Wild Camping in Wales).

-Although we always advise choosing a campsite, if you do decide to go wild camping in Betws-y-Coed, then make sure you camp discreetly.
+Although we always advise choosing a campsite, if you do decide to go wild camping in Betws-y-Coed, then make sure you camp respectfully and discreetly.

 Be careful not to damage the ground where you pitch your tent and if you think you’re on private land (like a farmer’s field) then you should always seek out the permission of the land owner.
-They may ask for a small fee.
+They may ask for a small fee, which is only fair.

-If wild camping in Betws-y-Coed, we’d advise sticking to the following guidelines in order to be as considerate as possible:
+If wild camping in Betws-y-Coed, we’d advise sticking to the following guidelines in order to be as good and respectful as possible:

 - Campers should set up their tent at dusk, and take it down at dawn.
 A tent that is discreet and pitches quickly is best.
-Therefore a lightweight walking and hiking tent like this one would be a great investment for someone planning to walk and camp in Betws-y-Coed and the surrounding area.
+So a lightweight hiking tent like this one would be a great investment for someone planning to walk and camp in Betws-y-Coed and the surrounding area.

 - When wild camping in Betws-y-Coed and the surrounding area you must never make a campfire.
-For cooking, use a storm cooker.
-The Swedish brand Trangia make fantastic storm cookers that are virtually indestructible.
+Instead it may be worth looking at using a stove or storm cooker – but check local laws first to see if they’re allowed.
+The Swedish brand Trangia make great camping storm cookers that are safe and virtually indestructible.

-- When going to the toilet you should do it far from water sources, such as rivers and lakes.
+- When going to bathroom you must do it far from any water such as rivers and lakes.
 Make sure to use a trowel (like this folding one) to bury any human waste – don’t just leave it out in the open.

 - Like many rugged and wild rural areas around the world, there are flora and fauna to be aware of.
 So read up and make sure you know what to expect in the region or area you are planning to wild camp in.